Brisagr0312/IAEA-Formatting-check-prompt/README.md

 # IAEA Publication Review Assistant
-# If you have any questions, please feel free to reach out to Brisa or Bill.
+ If you have any questions, please feel free to reach out to Brisa or Bill (NPTDS).
 > A reusable AI prompt for identifying actionable editorial and formatting issues in English-language documents using the IAEA Style Manual.

 [![Prompt](https://img.shields.io/badge/type-AI%20prompt-2563eb)](prompt.md)